Biden says he trusts vaccines and scientists, not Trump

 Trump and Biden have been trading accusations that the other is undermining public trust in a potential coronavirus vaccine.
 Biden has expressed concerns that the vaccine approval process could be politicized, while Trump and his allies counter that such comments from Biden and other Democrats are turning off the public to a potentially lifesaving vaccine when it’s released.

-Biden spoke at an event in Wilmington, Delaware, after being briefed by public health experts about a potential vaccine.
-He cited Trump’s “incompetence and dishonesty” surrounding the distribution of personal protective equipment and coronavirus testing.
-Trump has dismissed questions about personal protective equipment shortages as “fake news” while saying publicly that he has told his administration to slow down coronavirus testing in the United States because it shows too many cases.

-“We can’t afford to repeat those fiascos when it comes to a vaccine,” Biden said.
-“The stakes are too high.
-American families have already suffered and sacrificed too much.”
+Biden, speaking in Wilmington, Delaware, after being briefed by public health experts about a potential vaccine, cited Trump’s “incompetence and dishonesty” surrounding the distribution of personal protective equipment and coronavirus testing.
+The U.S. “can’t afford to repeat those fiascos when it comes to a vaccine,” he said.

-He went on to declare: “I trust vaccines, I trust scientists, but I don’t trust Donald Trump, and at this moment, the American people can’t, either.”
+“I trust vaccines, I trust scientists, but I don’t trust Donald Trump,” Biden said, “and at this moment, the American people can’t, either.”

+On Wednesday evening, Trump raised new questions about the administration’s rollout of a vaccine when he publicly contradicted the director of the Centers for Disease Control and Prevention, who said at a congressional hearing earlier Wednesday that a vaccine wouldn’t be broadly available to most Americans until the summer of 2021.

+Trump said that CDC Director Robert Redfield had misspoken and that the U.S. could start distributing a vaccine starting in mid-October.

-Biden has said he would take a vaccine “tomorrow” if it were available but that he would want to “see what the scientists said” first.
+For his part, Biden has said he would take a vaccine “tomorrow” if it were available but that he would want to “see what the scientists said” first.
 His running mate, Kamala Harris, has said she wouldn’t trust Trump to be honest about the safety of any potential vaccine and worries that experts and scientists would be “muzzled” by the president because he’s so eager to get a vaccine approved by his stated goal of Election Day.

 The Trump campaign has accused Biden and Harris of sowing doubt about a potential vaccine by expressing concerns that the approval process could be tainted by politics.
+On Wednesday, Trump said Biden has “started talking negatively” because “they know we have it or we will soon have it, and the answer to that is very soon.”

-Asked whether his comments could undermine public trust in scientists, Biden responded, “No, because they know he doesn’t have any respect for scientists.”
+Biden, meanwhile, responded during his Delaware event to the question of whether his comments could undermine trust in scientists.

+“No,” Biden said, because Americans “know (Trump) doesn’t have any respect for scientists.”

 He added that the vaccine approval process should be “totally transparent” and evaluated by a “board of scientists” that could give the public an unbiased opinion.